d-montenegro/MetadataGatherer/README.md

 pytest
 ```

-## Architecture
+## Design

-This utility has three totally uncoupled layers:
+This utility has three totally uncoupled layers.
+The first reads data from a file and produces records.
+The second
- * Metadata extraction: contains the logic to extract records from arbitrary sources.
-The supported ones
- are JSON and CSV file, but can be extended in the future.
-It's implemented in the package
- _metadata_extractor_ and produces list of _MetadataRecord_.
- * Crawling: contains the logic to summarize records into the metadata that needs to be stored.
-It's implemented
- in the module _crawler.py_, and summarizes a list of _MetadataRecord_ into _Metadata_ objects.
+summarizes those records into normalized metadata.
+The third one stores that metadata into a SQLite DB.

+### Producing Records

+The logic to produce records is isolated in package _metadata_extractor_.
+It exposes only one function,
+_extract_metadata_from_file_, that receives the path to a local file and produces records in lazily way.
+The records are implemented as instances of _MetadataRecord_, a simple tuple of size two representing a
+pair field name - field value.

+There are only two file formats supported, _CSV_ and _JSON_.
+In order to simplify the addition of new file
+formats, an _Strategy_-like pattern is implemented with a decorator.
+The decorator allows the registering
+of functions into a mapping by extension, and the choice of the strategy is made internally using that mapping.

+### Summarizing Records

+The logic to perform summarizing is isolated in module _crawler.py_.
+It exposes only one function,
+_crawl_, that summarizes a sequence of records into normalized data.
+This data is represented as a
+list of _Metadata_, a tuple of size four with the following attributes:

+* field
+* type
+* total_occurrences
+* null_occurrences

+all of them are self-explanatory.

+### Storing Metadata

- * Storing: contains the logic to store metadata into a DB and retrieve them from it.
-It's implemented module
+The logic to store and retrieve metadata into SQLite DB is isolated in module _store_manager.py_.
+It
- _store_manager.py_, and stores and retrieves _Metadata_ objects.

-Both _MetadataRecord_ and _Metadata_ are just immutable tuples.
-The first one is of size, describing a field name
-and a field value.
-The second one is of size 4, and contains the fields _field_, _type_, _total_occurrences_ abd
-_null_occurrences_.
+exposes the class _MetadataStoreManager_, with two public methods:
+ * store_metadata: stores a sequence of _Metadata_ objects
+ * retrieve_metadata: retrieves a sequence of _Metadata_ objects

 ## Disclaimer

-### DB Schmea not optimum
+### DB Schema is not optimum
 The DB schema for this application consists of a single table with the following fields:

 * id: the primary key